Nate Tibbetts

-Nate Tibbetts (born May 15, 1977) is an American basketball coach who is the current head coach of the Phoenix Mercury of the Women's National Basketball Association (WNBA).
+Nathan M. Tibbetts (born May 15, 1977) is an American basketball coach who is the incumbent head coach of the Phoenix Mercury of the Women's National Basketball Association (WNBA).

 Early life

 Tibbetts is the son of girls high school basketball coach Fred Tibbetts.
 He grew up in Jefferson, South Dakota, and attended high school there before transferring to Roosevelt High School in Sioux Falls as a junior.
 A 6 ft 1 in, 180 lb point guard, he led the basketball team at Roosevelt to a third-place finish in the state tournament as a senior, when he averaged 11 points and 2.5 rebounds per game and was chosen all-conference and all-state.
 He appeared in a total of 46 games at Roosevelt and set the school's all-time assists record, with 366.

 Tibbetts enrolled at the University of South Dakota and began playing for the South Dakota Coyotes men's basketball team.
 He redshirted his first year and then started the final nine games of his redshirt-freshman season.
 He won the starting job as a sophomore and remained a starter for the rest of his tenure there.
 The team went 19–8 in the 1997–98 season and Tibbetts helped them win 22 or more games in each of the next three years, which included winning the North Central Conference (NCC) title three seasons in a row.
 He was an All-NCC selection and All-NCC Tournament choice in his senior year and ended his collegiate career with averages of 5.1 points and 2.9 rebounds per game; he also averaged 6.5 assists in conference play and placed second in school history in career assists (678) and steals (215).
 He was named the Argus-Leader Player of the Year as a senior and was inducted into the South Dakota Coyotes Hall of Fame in 2014.
+Nate was also Vice President of the Jack Club, at the University of South Dakota.